 Hokkaido is the home of salmon fishing in Japan

 I’ve been wanting to do fly fishing since I watched the movie “A River Runs Through It.”
 Unfortunately, I hardly remember any of the content, but the fishing scenes left a strong impression on me.
-A fishing rod whipping to and fro smoothly, a line describing an arc in the air, etc. It’s beautiful and completely different from what I always do.
+A fishing rod whipping to and fro smoothly, a line sparkling by reflecting the sun’s light and describing an arc in the air, etc. It’s beautiful and completely different from what I always do.
 It’s ordinary bait fishing: just wandering along rivers and casting bait.
 Why don’t I do fly fishing?
 That’s because bait fishing is easier and can catch more fish.
 In the past article, I knowingly quoted Hemingway “When you can’t catch fish, think it gave you time to think about life.”
 To tell the truth, I hate to get skunked (go home empty-handed).

 Today, I’m introducing the charm of Hokkaido through the story of fish.
 Among river fish in Japan, the king is definitely salmon.
 You can see them in many rivers in Hokkaido this season.
 In autumn, salmon comes back from the sea and dies in its home river soon after spawning.
 When living in Sapporo, the capital city of Hokkaido, I saw many salmon carcasses on a river shore.
-Since then I’ve longed to see they swim lively in the river, and last weekend I finally went to a small town in the eastern outskirts of Hokkaido, which is famous as one of the starting points of salmon homecoming.
+Since then I’ve longed to see they swim lively in the river, and last weekend I finally went to a small town in the eastern outskirts of Hokkaido.
+The area is famous as one of the starting points of salmon homecoming.

-Rivers full of salmon in Hokkaido!
+Rivers full of salmon in Hokkaido in autumn!

 My hotel was at the mouth of the river famous for salmon homecoming, and luckily my room was river view on the 7th floor.
 I entered the room and went up to the window to look down at the river without big expectations.
 Surprisingly enough, I could see a lot of salmon swimming around in the river even from the 7th floor window!
 The river flow was very slow because it was the estuary of the river, where the surface waves made by the schools of salmon were seen clearly.
-Salmon can live both in sea- and freshwater, but it needs some time to condition its body.
-There were so many schools that even seagulls on the water looked annoyed with them.
+Salmon can live both in sea- and fresh-water, but it needs some time to condition its body.
+There were so many salmon schools that even seagulls on the water looked annoyed with them.

 The role of salmon in the ecosystem